Meet the Team

 Director of Engagement and Technology

 Gabriel manages photography, marketing, and internal communications for CAN and supports the program with IT infrastructure and technology in the classroom.
-He is currently pursuing a degree in Film & Media Studies and Theater from Lafayette College.
-In addition to working behind the scenes at CAN, Gabriel is excited to continue working as a Peer Mentor in CAN’s programs.
+He holds degrees in Film & Media Studies and Theater from Lafayette College.
+In addition to working behind the scenes at CAN, Gabriel is a Peer Mentor in CAN’s programs.

 “I’m excited to work with CAN and see the program and our community of CAN scholars grow from year to year!”